Skip to main content

 You can have Druid infer the schema and types for your data partially or fully by setting dimensionsSpec.useSchemaDiscovery to true and defining some or no dimensions in the dimensions list.

-When performing type-aware schema discovery, Druid can discover all of the columns of your input data (that aren't in the exclusion list).
+When performing type-aware schema discovery, Druid can discover all the columns of your input data (that are not present in the exclusion list).
 Druid automatically chooses the most appropriate native Druid type among STRING, LONG, DOUBLE, ARRAY<STRING>, ARRAY<LONG>, ARRAY<DOUBLE>, or COMPLEX<json> for nested data.
 For input formats with native boolean types, Druid ingests these values as longs if druid.expressions.useStrictBooleans is set to true (the default) or strings if set to false.
 Array typed columns can be queried using the array functions or UNNEST.
 Nested columns can be queried with the JSON functions.

 Mixed type columns follow the same rules for schema differences between segments, and present as the least restrictive type that can represent all values in the column.
 For example: